marvolo3d/dotfiles/README.md

 ----
 ### • notes2me •
-* split .alias into multiple files - common (osx and lin), and os specific
-    * sourced from .bashrc and .profile
 * ~~add a command reference for commonly used but often forgotten commands~~
-    * this is wip - may split out of README into separate files
+    * this is wip - will split out of README into separate files
     * add git command reference
-* zsh
 * tmux
 * write sync.sh for quick setup
 * add commonly used shell scripts